selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

     freshness: u8,
 }
 ```

-Here u8 is a cheap memory saving trick while still having to map things out and not have as much intellisense.
-While the editor will know it's a u8 you'll have to memorize what 0, 6, 11, or 24 means.
+Here a `u8` is a cheap memory saving trick while still having to map things out and not have as much intellisense.
+While the editor will know it's a `u8` you'll have to memorize what 0, 6, 11, or 24 means.

 Whereas with an enum you just know because it tells you.

 With the enum we now have half the footprint as using the u8s.

-Since we have to store 2 u8s in the low memory struct version, that's two bytes.
+Since we have to store 2 `u8`s in the low memory struct version, that's two bytes.

 With the enum we can store all 6 potential different states as 1 byte.